Northern Lights in Anchorage

 Check tonight's aurora conditions across 7 Alaska locations

 Check the forecast before heading out — driving to a viewpoint in -10°F only to find clouds is discouraging.
+Make sure you dress for the cold and consider joining a guided aurora tour that handles the logistics for you.
 Alaska Glow combines aurora activity with cloud cover forecasts so you know before you go.
 On strong storm nights (Kp 5+), don't overthink the location — just look up from anywhere with a northward view.
 During moderate activity (Kp 3–4), escape city lights by driving to higher elevation or north toward the valley.
+Adventurous visitors can also try winter camping under the aurora.